Coherent Biexciton Transport in the Presence of Exciton-Exciton Annihilation in Molecular Aggregates: Initial coherent biexciton states

 reflecting the presence of two excitons in the biexciton state.
 As we are interested in the dependence of initial spatial profiles, in the context of optical microscopy, we assume each of the constituent single exciton as a standing wave under a Gaussian envelope, whose wavefunctions can be written as

-where \( m_{0i} \) denote the spatial centers of the wavepackets, \( w \) is their spatial width, and \( k_i\) are the corresponding central momenta.
-Similarly, considering each of the initial wavepacket as traveling gaussian wave, the single exciton wavefunction can be expressed as
+where $q_i=\frac{\pi k_i}{N_{mol}+1}$ and \( m_{0i} \) denote the spatial centers of the wavepackets, \( w \) is their spatial width, and \markchange{ $k_i$ is a positive integer representing central momenta.} Similarly, considering each of the initial wavepacket as traveling gaussian wave, the single exciton wavefunction can be expressed as

+\markchange{While it is true that in ideal J- and H-aggregates only the $k=1$ exciton state dominates the linear absorption.
+In real-space excitation, such as in time-resolved optical microscopy or pump–probe experiments, the excitation is spatially localized, which naturally generates a superposition of exciton eigenstates rather than a single momentum eigenstate.
+This leads to the formation of exciton wavepackets with finite spatial extent and momentum distribution.

+Furthermore, the biexciton states considered in our work can be accessed via excited-state absorption (ESA) from the initially prepared bright single-exciton state.
+The optical selection rules govern these transitions,\cite{spano1991fermion} allowing access only to specific biexciton states [e.g., $(2,N)$ in H-aggregates] that satisfy wavevector matching and parity conditions.
+Thus, even though only one single-exciton state is directly bright, the combination of spatially localized excitation and ESA pathways enables the preparation of coherent biexciton wavepackets.
+In contrast, the incoherent initial conditions used in our calculations are idealized and serve as a reference point to the available nonlinear kinetic theories.\cite{gaivzauskas1995annihilation,malyshev1999exciton,ryzhov2001low}}